esheldon/desdb/README.md

 DES files and database access

+recent changes:
-Note this package is in flux at the moment as things change in DESDM.
-Also, we have moved to using ~/.netrc for authentication for both database access and file downloads.
+* have moved to using ~/.netrc for authentication for both database access and file downloads.

 News
 ----